Methods of Sales

 The methods described below are conducted offline, even if available items are displayed online.
 Users cannot bid or pay for items online.

-Fixed-Price Sale – At fixed-price sales (also called "Retail"); GSA posts the selling prices on the property and sells the items on a first-come, first-served basis.
+At fixed-price sales (also called "Retail" sales), GSA posts the selling prices on the property and sells the items on a first-come, first-served basis.

-Negotiated Sale – Citizens can negotiate the purchase price of surplus property (usually specialized equipment or unique items of limited interest) through a negotiation process, with a Sales Contracting Officer, which allows bidders to raise their bids.
+Citizens can negotiate the purchase price of surplus property (usually specialized equipment or unique items of limited interest) through a negotiation process, with a Sales Contracting Officer, allowing bidders to raise their bids.

-Sealed Bid Sale – Find items online or by mail, then mail in a bid (bids cannot be submitted electronically).
+Find items online or by mail, then mail in a bid.
+Bids cannot be submitted electronically.
 GSA sells by sealed bid when the sale items are in scattered locations.
-The Invitation for Bid (IFB) contains: item descriptions, sale terms and conditions, item locations, inspection times, and bid form.
+The Invitation for Bid (IFB) contains the item descriptions, sale terms and conditions, item locations, inspection times, and bid form.

 Interested customers complete the bid form and mail it to the address shown in the IFB.
 GSA must receive bids by the opening date and time indicated on the IFB.
 Late bids are not accepted under any circumstances.
 GSA opens all bids publicly.

-GSA Surplus Personal Property Sales Systems: Announce and track sales of property sold through offline bidding, such as public auction.
-The system provides a listing of surplus property available for sale, organized by geographic location.
+GSA Surplus Personal Property Sales Systems: Announce and track sales of property sold through offline bidding, such as public auction and view a listing of surplus property available for sale and organized by geographic location.

 GSA Fleet Vehicle Sales: View vehicles for sale in an auction environment.